vicentescardoso/company_bankruptcy_study/company_bankruptcy_study.md

 findings in a clear and intuitive manner, facilitating better understanding and decision-making.

-Some of key accomplishments and capabilities:
+*Some of key accomplishments and capabilities:*

-Data Cleaning and Manipulation: Using powerful R packages such as tidyverse, dplyr, and purrr, I proficiently cleaned a complex dataset, effectively handling missing and infinite values, and identifying and removing duplicate entries.
+*Data Cleaning and Manipulation*: Using powerful R packages such as tidyverse, dplyr, and purrr, I proficiently cleaned a complex dataset, effectively handling missing and infinite values, and identifying and removing duplicate entries.
 These steps ensured a clean and accurate dataset, which is the foundation of any data analysis project.

-Data Visualization: I have a knack for turning raw data into insightful visualizations.
+*Data Visualization*: I have a knack for turning raw data into insightful visualizations.
 Utilizing the ggplot2 and gridExtra libraries, I created various plots including histograms, bar plots, and box plots to understand the distribution of different variables.
 Furthermore, I generated a correlation plot, which helped to visualize the relationships between different variables.

-Statistical Analysis: I computed descriptive statistics and identified correlations among variables, skillfully dealing with highly correlated variables to avoid multicollinearity in my predictive models.
+*Statistical Analysis*: I computed descriptive statistics and identified correlations among variables, skillfully dealing with highly correlated variables to avoid multicollinearity in my predictive models.

-Predictive Modeling: I showcased my expertise in model building by using logistic regression and machine learning techniques with glm, randomForest, and xgboost libraries.
+*Predictive Modeling*: I showcased my expertise in model building by using logistic regression and machine learning techniques with glm, randomForest, and xgboost libraries.
 I also implemented cross-validation for model evaluation and performed a systematic variable selection process to optimize model performance.

-Model Evaluation: I believe in the importance of robust model evaluation.
+*Model Evaluation*: I believe in the importance of robust model evaluation.
 I calculated the ROC curve and the AUC statistic, widely recognized metrics for binary classification problems, to evaluate the performance of my predictive models.
 This allowed me to ensure that the models I built were not just statistically significant but also practically useful.

-Domain Knowledge: My deep understanding of financial data was crucial in this project.
+*Domain Knowledge*: My deep understanding of financial data was crucial in this project.
 I worked with financial data and developed insightful visualizations and models based on variables such as debt to EBITDA ratio, net worth/assets, and default status.

-Here are descriptions for each variable:
+*Here are descriptions for each variable:*

-cash_assets: This variable represents the ratio of a company’s cash to its total assets.
+- cash_assets: This variable represents the ratio of a company’s cash to its total assets.
 It gives an indication of the company’s liquidity and its ability to cover its short-term liabilities.

-debt_ebitda: This variable is the ratio of a company’s debt to its earnings before interest, taxes, depreciation, and amortization (EBITDA).
+- debt_ebitda: This variable is the ratio of a company’s debt to its earnings before interest, taxes, depreciation, and amortization (EBITDA).
 It is used to measure a company’s ability to pay off its incurred debt.

-debt_assets: This variable is the ratio of a company’s total debt to its total assets.
+- debt_assets: This variable is the ratio of a company’s total debt to its total assets.
 It provides a measure of the company’s financial leverage and risk.

-roe: This stands for Return on Equity.
+- roe: This stands for Return on Equity.
 It measures the financial performance of a company by dividing net income by shareholder’s equity.
 It indicates how well a company is using its equity to generate profits.

-roa: This stands for Return on Assets.
+- roa: This stands for Return on Assets.
 It measures how efficiently a company is using its assets to generate earnings.
 It’s calculated by dividing net income by total assets.

-intger_debt: Internal cash generation / debt, a measure of a firm’s ability to service its debt.
+- intger_debt: Internal cash generation / debt, a measure of a firm’s ability to service its debt.

-size: This variable represents the size of the company in terms of its total assets.
+- size: This variable represents the size of the company in terms of its total assets.

-cap_debt: This variable represents the capital structure of the firm, specifically the proportion of debt in the company’s capital structure.
+- cap_debt: This variable represents the capital structure of the firm, specifically the proportion of debt in the company’s capital structure.

-nw_assets: This variable represents the ratio of net worth to total assets.
+- nw_assets: This variable represents the ratio of net worth to total assets.
 It’s a measure of a company’s financial stability and efficiency.

-liab_assets: This variable represents the ratio of total liabilities to total assets.
+- liab_assets: This variable represents the ratio of total liabilities to total assets.
 It provides an indication of the financial risk of the company.

-intger_netdebt: Internal cash generation / debt, but with net debt (total debt - cash and cash equivalents) instead of total debt.
+- intger_netdebt: Internal cash generation / debt, but with net debt (total debt - cash and cash equivalents) instead of total debt.

-int_cov: This variable likely stands for Interest Coverage, which is the ratio of a company’s EBITDA to its interest expenses.
+- int_cov: This variable likely stands for Interest Coverage, which is the ratio of a company’s EBITDA to its interest expenses.
 It indicates how easily a company can pay interest on its outstanding debt.

-prftmrgn: This stands for Profit Margin.
+- prftmrgn: This stands for Profit Margin.
 It measures how much out of every dollar of sales a company keeps in earnings.
 It is a measure of the profitability of the company.

-liquidity_ratio: This variable is a measure of a firm’s ability to pay off its current liabilities with its current assets.
+- liquidity_ratio: This variable is a measure of a firm’s ability to pay off its current liabilities with its current assets.
 It’s a key indicator of a firm’s financial health.

-netdebt_intger: Ratio of net debt to the company’s EBITDA, another measure of a company’s ability to pay its debts.
+- netdebt_intger: Ratio of net debt to the company’s EBITDA, another measure of a company’s ability to pay its debts.

-intger_debt2: Another measure of a company’s ability to pay its interest expenses.
+- intger_debt2: Another measure of a company’s ability to pay its interest expenses.

-cash_currntliab: This variable represents the ratio of a company’s cash to its current liabilities.
+- cash_currntliab: This variable represents the ratio of a company’s cash to its current liabilities.
 It’s a measure of a company’s short-term liquidity.

-default: This binary variable indicates whether the company has defaulted on its debt or not.
+- default: This binary variable indicates whether the company has defaulted on its debt or not.
 A value of 1 would represent a default, and 0 would represent no default.

 ## Load packages and data